radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ### Current state in Radius

-[Radius Extenders](https://docs.radapp.io/guides/author-apps/custom/overview/#extenders) enables users to author custom resource types but they are weakly typed.
+[Radius Extenders](https://docs.radapp.io/guides/author-apps/custom/overview/#extenders) enables users to author custom resource types.
 They allow you to pass in any property or secret and for cases where the developer/operator need to extend and reference a simple resource type definition.
 Extenders are for untyped/ weakly typed resources and do not provide a lot of customization for users wanting to have guardrails in their platforms with strongly typed resource definitions following a strict set of rules and restrictions.

 Below is an example extender implementation for PostgreSQL